 Read more here: The Loyalist

 7 – The Enthusiast

 Parenting Tip: As a parent who is a 7, be present.
 Your kids don’t need an endless schedule of activities to keep them busy.
-(In fact, a full itinerary is very difficult for many of the other enneagram types to maintain.)
-More than any other extracurricular or social activity, your children need you and your undivided attention on a regular basis.
+(In fact, a full itinerary is challenging for many of the other enneagram types to maintain.)
+More than any other extracurricular or social activity, your children need you and your undivided attention regularly.
 Make sure downtime with your kids is a regular part of your weekly schedule.

 8 – The Challenger

 Eights are usually decisive, aggressive, and confrontational, but they seek justice.
 They enjoy a good argument for the sake of streamlining a decision.